snail23/ironpedal/README.md

 - Save/load your effect settings to external flash via QSPI
 - Effects can be individually enabled/locked
 - Record and play back up to 5 minutes of audio via the Looper effect
-- 10 different profiles that you can use to save your settings
+- 10 different profiles that you can use to save your settings (number can be increased)
 - Moog Ladder input filter for tone control

 ## Building from source
 Make sure you have the [Arm GNU Toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/downloads) and [OpenOCD](https://github.com/openocd-org/openocd/releases) installed, as well as `make`.
 To build, run the following command in the main directory.

 `make clean && make -j && make program`

+## Customizing
+Text colors and the number of profiles supported can be changed in [src/config.h](src/config.h), this will require rebuilding from source.

 ## Supported effects
 | Effect     | Switch position | Knob 1     | Knob 2   | Knob 3    | Knob 4    | Knob 5    | Knob 6     |